 The 2020 scam

 The newest scam of the decade involves the dates on important documents.
-Most of us are accustomed to abbreviating the date by using the last two digits anytime we need to write it.
+Most of us are accustomed to abbreviating the date by using the last two digits when writing it.
 For example, if we were dating a document for March 2, 2019, we might write it out as 3/2/19.

 While it was fine to do so in the past, continuing this practice in 2020 can be problematic.
-With the two sets of digits that make up the new year being identical, abbreviating the date on important documents opens us up to all sorts of scams.
-It only takes a few seconds for a scammer to change the “20” on a document to “2021” or to “2019.”
+The two sets of digits that make up the new year being identical.
+Abbreviating the date on important documents opens us up to all sorts of scams.
+It only takes a few seconds for a scammer to change “20” on a document to “2021” or to “2019.”
 This can lead to multiple problems for the document signer.

 What kind of damage can be caused by this scam?